$L^2$-setting theory for the solutions to 2D Navier-Stokes equations: some new estimates: Notation and auxiliary results

-We now recall some properties of the linear system \eqref{Stokes}.
+We now recall some properties of the solutions to the linear system \eqref{Stokes}.
 First, we note that the result obtained in \cite{Farwig}, Theorem 2.4, for bounded domains, still holds true for the other cases considered, since it is based on the general interpolation result (\cite{Farwig}, Theorem 2.3) and on the following lemma.

 \begin{Lemma} Let $1<r\le p\le\infty$ and $u_0\in J^r(\Omega)$, $r\le\infty$.
 Then, the solution $(w,q)$ to \eqref{Stokes}--\eqref{condition8} satisfies